OpenSIPS/ansible-opensips/README.md

 the httpd module, you will have to add to the list `opensips-http-modules`.
 Default value is empty (`[]`) - no other modules are installed.
-* `opensips_config` - specify a configuration template that is going to be used instead of te default opensips configuration file.
+* `opensips_config` - specify a configuration template that is going to be used instead of the default opensips configuration file.

 Example Playbook
 ----------------

-Setting up a playbook is very simply: all you need to do is to load the `opensips` role.
+Setting up a playbook is very simple: all you need to do is to load the `opensips` role.

 ```